Kaiser Strike Expands: Pharmacy and Lab Workers Set to Join Nurses in Walkout

 Why a Strike Now?

-The strike notice follows the release of a new UNAC/UHCP report examining Kaiser Permanente’s financial practices.
+The strike follows the release of a new UNAC/UHCP report examining Kaiser Permanente’s financial practices.
 According to the union, the report highlights billions of dollars in financial reserves and investments at Kaiser, while frontline workers and patients continue to experience chronic understaffing and delayed access to care.

 Union leaders argue that Kaiser, which operates as a tax-favored nonprofit, has continued to pursue expansion projects nationwide while claiming it cannot afford staffing improvements or wage increases at existing facilities.